Charlotte Mecklenburg Library serves as the flagship training Foundation Info Network (FIN) partner for NC and SC with Foundation Center.

 - prospect research effectively,

-- Attend regular workshops on topics relevant to nonprofits
+- attend workshops on topics relevant to nonprofits and

-- Access print and full-text ebooks on starting a nonprofit, nonprofit board development and management, fundraising and more
+- check out print and full-text e-books on starting a nonprofit, nonprofit board development and management, fundraising and more.

-The Funding Information Network reference resources are housed on the second floor of the Main Library.
-Expanded access to premium Foundation Center online resources, including the Foundation Directory Online and Foundation Maps, is available at Main Library and all six Regional Library locations.
-Foundation Grants to Individuals is available in-house at all library locations.
-Staff can assist users with these resources during regular library hours.
-Appointments are not required.
+Access to premium Foundation Center online resources, including the Foundation Directory Online Professional and Foundation Maps, is available in-house at Charlotte Mecklenburg Library regional locations and Main Library.
+Library staff can assist users with accessing these resources during regular library hours.

 Free access to thousands of case studies, evaluations, white papers, and issue briefs on some of the world's most pressing social problems.

 A daily news service of the Foundation Center, is a compendium, of philanthropy-related articles and features culled from print and electronic media outlets.

 Grantspace offers free, easy to use, self-service tools to help nonprofits worldwide become more viable grant applicants and build strong organizations.